When you want to see who’s changing what in your document, turn on Track Changes.

 Now Word’s in Simple Markup view.
 Word marks up any changes that anyone makes to the document and shows you where the changes are by displaying a line near the margin.

-To see the changes and comments, click the line or the balloon.
+To see the changes, click the line near the margin.
 That switches Word into All Markup view.

 If you’d rather see all the comments, but not all the changes, click Show Comments.